learn-co-students/javascript-handlebars-templates-cb-gh-000/README.md

-Inside the `script` tag, we have some pretty basic HTML for the most part, and then some variables  marked by double curly brace delimiters, like `{{status}}`.
-What we're saying there is that, when we render this template, we're going to have a variable called `status` that we want to go in that spot.
+Inside the `script` tag, we have some pretty basic HTML for the most part, and then some variables  marked by double curly brace delimiters, like `{{state}}`.
+What we're saying there is that, when we render this template, we're going to have a variable called `state` that we want to go in that spot.

 **//Flat-fact:** Handlebars uses the curly brace as a delimiter because if you turn it